 Official timetables for the introduction of ISDN suggest that this year will be one of intense preparation before commercial services become widely available.
 Initial offerings will be targeted at large users with a high volume of telecommunications traffic.
 They will use the primary rate access method defined by the Comité Consultatif International Télégraphique et Téléphonique (CCITT) back in 1984.
 It provides 1.5MBps transmission in North America and 2MBps in Europe, with the bandwidth split into either 23 or 30 user channels of 64KBps, plus a single 64KBps signaling and user packet data channel.
 Basic access, which will extend ISDN to smaller business users and residential subscribers, is expected to follow in the early 1990s, when local telephone exchanges are converted from analog to digital operation.
 Basic access uses ordinary twin wire telephone circuits to carry two 64KBps user channels and a 16KBps signaling and user packet data channel.

 Most of the current ISDN trials use the primary rate access method, but beyond their basic technology they have little in common.
 Already the world is likely to be saddled with a variety of ISDN standards using their own implementations of the CCITT's recommendations.

 Doane Perry, a senior telecommunications consultant at International Data Corp. in Framingham, Mass., warns, "ISDN is no panacea to the standards problem.
 The U.S. will see vendor-specific flavors of ISDN.
 Europe will see country-specific flavors of ISDN.
 Users will have to be just as careful about which vendor they buy from as ever."

 Japan is probably the worst offender when it comes to bending the standards rules.
 Nippon Telegraph and Telephone (NTT) put its experimental information network system (INS) into operation in September 1984.
 It runs until next month and will provide the experience on which NTT will build commercial services for introduction in selected Japanese cities from 1988.
 The trial system offers digital and broadband telecommunications services to about 500 homes and businesses in downtown Tokyo and the suburban area of Mitaka.
-But instead of the I-series interfaces recommended by the CCITT after its 1984 plenary session, the network uses a proprietary Y-series NTT says it will adopt the I-series interfaces when its ISDN becomes commercial, but it has been lambasted by the Japanese Ministry of Posts and Telecommunications.
-In June last year the ministry accused NTT of developing a network that would not be fully compatible with international systems.
+But instead of the I-series interfaces recommended by the CCITT after its 1984 plenary session, the network uses a proprietary Y-series try accused NTT of developing a network that would not be fully compatible with international systems.
 It also warned of incompatibilities with other Japanese carriers' digital data networks.